🇮🇪COURTS

 Quick Facts

-The form captures personal details of the person sought, information about the alleged offenses, and the legal basis for the arrest and extradition.
+The form captures the warrant details, identity of the requested person, the offence, sentencing information and the legal basis for the request.

 Form Details